myejinni/myejinni.github.io/README.md

 <p>[ My First React Project ]<p>
 <br>
-This is a blog project that implements post publishing function, title sorting function, and deletion function.
+This is my first project using React.js.
+I developed a text publishing function, a like function, a deletion function, and a text title alignment function.